Collaborators: Xiuchuan Liu and Xunan Yang, Ph.D. students in Statistics at the University of South Carolina.

 AADT 1.037288

-All VIFs are close to 1.0, well below the standard threshold of 5 or 10 for concern.
-This confirms that multicollinearity is not present in the dataset.
+All VIF values are approximately 1.0, well below the standard threshold of 5.
+This confirms that multicollinearity is not present.

-To investigate whether the effects of continuous covariates remain stable across their ranges, we conducted a sliding window Poisson regression for:
+To test if the effects of continuous covariates are spatially or structurally stationary, we utilized sliding window Poisson regression.

-1. The dataset is sorted by the covariate of interest (e.g., AADT, slope), so that similar values are grouped together.
+1. Sort: The dataset is sorted by the covariate of interest (e.g., increasing AADT).

 AADT Sliding Window

-The AADT coefficient is consistently negative, indicating that roads with higher traffic volumes are less likely to experience fatal crashes.
-However, the magnitude of this negative effect weakens as traffic increases.
+The AADT coefficient is consistently negative, implying that roads with higher traffic volume have a lower risk of fatal crashes (likely due to congestion reducing speeds).
+However, this protective effect weakens as traffic volume increases.

 Curvature Sliding Window